User Login

 1. UNIVERSITALY PORTAL, VISA AND TAX CODE

-MESCI pre-enrollment procedure for the 2023/2024 a.y. is now taking place on the Universitaly portal.
-Please note that if you have received your pre-acceptance letter and you don't have a VISA, you can start the pre-enrolment procedure on Universitaly even without the Declaration of Value or the Statement of Comparability (however you need to have one of these documents at the moment of the enrolment (in October 2022).
+MESCI pre-enrollment procedure for the 2024/2025 a.y. will take place on the Universitaly portal.
+Please note that if you have received your pre-acceptance letter and you don't have a VISA, you can start the pre-enrolment procedure on Universitaly even without the Declaration of Value or the Statement of Comparability (however you need to have one of these documents at the moment of the enrolment (in November 2024).

 Once the pre-enrollment procedure has been elaborated by Universitaly you will be able to ask for an appointment at the Italian Diplomatic Authority to apply for a visa and for an Italian fiscal code (codice fiscale), necessary to conclude the enrollment procedure.
-Please remember that both documents (Italian study visa and fiscal code must be available before the beginning of the lectures in 23 October 2023.
+Please remember that both documents (Italian study visa and fiscal code must be available before the beginning of the lectures in 20th of November 2024.

 2. DICHIARAZIONE DI VALORE IN LOCO